Generic Name: pentamidine (pen TAM e deen)

 liver or kidney disease; or

-FDA pregnancy category C. It is not known whether pentamidine will harm an unborn baby.
+FDA pregnancy category C. It is not known whether Nebupent will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether pentamidine passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using Nebupent.

-Inhaled pentamidine should not be given to a child without the advice of a doctor.
+Inhaled Nebupent should not be given to a child without the advice of a doctor.

-Do not use pentamidine if it has changed colors or has particles in it.
+Do not use Nebupent if it has changed colors or has particles in it.
 Call your pharmacist for new medication.

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when pentamidine is injected.
+Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Nebupent is injected.

 Use a disposable needle only once, then throw away in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.